LordDemonos/Quarm.Guide/README.md

 **A:** Use an updated eqgame.dll and make sure eqclient.ini has EnableExtendedNameplateDistance=TRUE

 ### Q10
 **A:** First make sure you're using the experimental eqgame.dll file as this fixes the framerate options in your eqclient.ini.
 With previous versions of eqgame.dll the frame rate/refresh rate values would not be respected.
+You eqclient.ini then has values for RefreshRate=60 MaxFPS=60 MaxBGFPS=60 MaxMouseLookFPS=60 and NoFPSLimiter=1 .
+These can be adjusted based on your monitor's refresh rate.

+### Q11
+**A:** Sometimes Zeal's camera movement settings do not save properly so the camera feels too fast, or wont move at all.
+In game you can ALT + O to open the options menu and navigate to the Zeal tab.
+I like all my camera settings around .3.
+These settings can also be found in eqclient.ini at the bottom under [Zeal] MouseSensitivityX=0.300000 MouseSensitivityY=0.300000 MouseSensitivityX3rd=0.300000 MouseSensitivityY3rd=0.300000

 ## Suggestions Feedback and Help